yassineyassine/devops/README.md

 After that, go to the dashboard then click new item to create a job.
 Give the job a name and then select Pipeline.

+After that, go to the dashboard then click new item to create a job.
+Give the job a name and then select Pipeline.